akejolin/snowpack-plugin-raw-file-loader/README.md

 module.exports = {
   plugins: [
     ["snowpack-plugin-raw-file-loader", {
-      exts: [".txt"], // Add file extensions saying what files should be loaded as strings in your snowpack application.
+      exts: [".txt", ".md", ".svg", ...], // Add file extensions saying what files should be loaded as strings in your snowpack application.
 Default: '.txt'
     }],
   ],
 }